-In case Business Validation Errors are reported by NA “To Be” [Seq.
+In case Business Validation Errors are reported by the NA “To Be” [Seq.
 4], then

-The communication or involvement of NCO is a national issue (e.g. whether CD906C.xml will be created by NA “To Be” similar to the scenario of ieCA approach (V.4.4.1.2) and how this will be converted to CD906A.edifact).
+The communication or involvement of NCO is a national issue (e.g. whether CD906C.xml will be created by the NA “To Be” similar to the scenario of ieCA approach (V.4.4.1.2) and how this will be converted to CD906A.edifact).

 a.
-If the created Functional error message (CD906C.xml) reports other than MRN validation error, the NCA [NCTS-P5/AES-P1] shall submit IE906A.edifact to NA “Legacy” using generic error reporting as follows [Seq.
+If the created Functional error message (CD906C.xml) reports other than MRN validation error, the NCA [NCTS-P5/AES-P1] shall submit IE906A.edifact to the NA “Legacy” using generic error reporting as follows [Seq.
 5a]:

 Error type:15